Para leer esta hoja informativa en español, haga clic aquí.

 If you are pregnant or thinking about getting pregnant, speak to your health care provider about all of your medications to be sure there are no specific warnings for pregnant women.
 The good news is that several HIV drugs are safe to take during pregnancy.
 If taken exactly the way they were prescribed, these HIV drugs can make the chances that you will pass HIV on to your baby very low (less than one in 100).

 HIV drugs help many people live longer, healthier lives.
-Side effects are an important factor in determining who takes their HIV drugs as prescribed.
+Side effects are an important factor in determining whether someone takes their HIV drugs as prescribed.
 While the term 'side effects' may make them sound like they are not a big problem, if they are getting in the way of your taking your HIV drugs, they may get in the way of your good health.
 If you are having trouble sticking to your HIV drug regimen because of problems with side effects, speak to your health care provider before skipping, reducing, or stopping your drugs.
 There is usually something that can be done about it, such as changing the dose of that drug, switching to another drug, or finding ways to treat or manage the side effect directly.